Fruits of the Holy Spirit

 6 Do not be over-anxious about anything, but by prayer and earnest pleading, together with thanksgiving, let your request be unreservedly made known in the presence of God.

-1 Therefore, since we have so great a cloud of witnesses [from Hebrews 11] surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us,
+1 Therefore, since we have so great a cloud of witnesses [from Hebrews 11] surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us,2.
+Things that can rob us of peace:

 1.1 Jesus reconciled us to God by His death on the cross.
 On the basis of Jesus death, God justifies us in a legal sense.
 This includes both forgiveness of our sins and the imputation of Christ's righteousness to us.
 We are given the legal standing with God that Jesus has.
 We have peace with God: